Luismbpr/0151_10_labels_35_percent/README.md

 * [License](#license)

 ## About
-Multilabel Image Classification for 10 labels trained on 35 percent of total data
+Multilabel Image Classification for 10 labels trained on 35 percent of total data.

+For more information please see the project report named "main_report.pdf".

 <br>